Hotshot (band): 2017–2021: Project group, Early Flowering and disbandment

 Taehyun and Sungwoon participated in the survival television series Produce 101 Season 2 during the first half of 2017.
 The series concluded with one of the two competing members, Sungwoon, ranking 11th and becoming a member of the temporary boy group Wanna One.
 Taehyun was eliminated, ranking 25th overall.
 Due to the nature of the contract between Wanna One members and CJ E&M, Sungwoon would promote as a member of Wanna One until December 2018, after which he will return to promote as a regular member of Hotshot again.

 The remaining five members released a digital single titled "Jelly" on July 15, 2017.
 Star Crew Entertainment confirmed that Taehyun would be joining the Produce 101 Season 2 fan-created group JBJ and would promote for seven months under Fave Entertainment.
 JBJ debuted on October 18, 2017 and disbanded on April 30, 2018.

 From October 2017 to February 2018, Timoteo and Hojung participated in the reality television series The Unit.
 When the show ended, Hojung ranked 3rd, putting him in the top nine and the line-up of project boy group UNB.
 Timoteo finished 10th.
 Hojung would promote as a member of UNB for seven months and will be extended up to twenty-five months if the group gained successful, also allowed the project group members to do activities under their respective companies while UNB was on break.

 On November 15, 2018, Hotshot released their second EP Early Flowering with the lead single "I Hate You".

-On March 30, 2021, StarCrew Entertainment announced that Hotshot disbanded after completing all activities as a group.
+On March 30, 2021, Star Crew Entertainment announced that Hotshot disbanded after completing all activities as a group.